 One thing that people certainly enjoy is the food and drink scene here in Cerritos.
 There is always something new opening up, and word spreads fast!
 Just this winter while we were here, two restaurants opened right on the beach, and there are two more under construction as I write this.
 You can satisfy any craving, from fresh seafood, to traditional Mexican, pizza, burgers and other tastes of “home” you may miss.
 Many of the restaurants have live music in the evenings with craft cocktails, local craft beer or a good old-fashioned Margarita to enjoy while watching the sun set over the ocean or behind the desert mountains.

-My top restaurants:
+My top Cerritos restaurants:

 Our fave pizza: Pizza Sanchez in Pescadero, right off Highway 19 on the northbound side before you hit Pescadero.
+They deliver to Cerritos or you can go pickup, but that only saves you 30 pesos.
+Message them on Whatsapp to order.
+If you’d like to dine-in for pizza right in Cerritos, I’d go for Napoli Pizza.

-Fave coffee: Cerritos Beach Dogs, proceeds go to help care for the dogs in the shelter, which you can visit while you sip
+Fave coffee: Cerritos Beach Dogs, proceeds go to help care for the dogs in the shelter, which you can visit while you sip (perhaps I’m partial because our sweet baby, Luna, came from there).

 Farmers Markets

-• Friday: Todos Santos Organic Market 9-2pm
+- Friday: Todos Santos Organic Market 9-2pm

-• Saturday: Gypseas Farmers Market, Pescadero 10-3pm
+- Saturday: Gypseas Farmers Market, Pescadero 10-3pm

 Where to Stay